A polynomial kernel for vertex deletion into bipartite permutation graphs

-First, we prove the following lemma. \begin{lemma} Let $H$ be a bipartite permutation graph with bipartition sides $U$ and $W$ ordered by strong ordering provided by Theorem~\ref{thm:bip_char}.
+First, we prove the following lemma. \begin{lemma}[The Path Lemma] Let $H$ be a bipartite permutation graph with bipartition sides $U$ and $W$ ordered by strong ordering $(<_U, <_W)$ provided by Theorem~\ref{thm:bip_char}.
 Let $P$ be an induced path in $H$.
-Then for every $u\in H-P$ we have $|N(u)\cap P|\leq 3$ and consecutive vertices of this set are at distance 2 on $P$. \end{lemma} \begin{proof} Suppose consecutive vertices of $N(u)\cap P$ are not at distance 2 on $P$.
-Then there is a hole or there is an odd cycle, which contradicts that $H$ is a bipartite permutation graph.
+Then for every $u\in H-P$ we have $|N(u)\cap V(P)|\leq 3$ and consecutive vertices of this set are at distance 2 on $P$. \end{lemma} \begin{proof} Suppose consecutive vertices of $N(u)\cap V(P)$ are not at distance 2 on $P$.
+Then there is $K_3$ or a $5^+$-hole in $H$, which contradicts that $H$ is a bipartite permutation graph.